hazelcast/hazelcast-simulator/README.md

 ## SSH to nodes

-To SSH into your remote nodes, the following command can be used:
+To SSH into your remote nodes, the following command can be used from the test directory:
 ```
 ssh -i key <username>@<ip>
 ```